dev-hafiz/react_router_latest_version/README.md

 export default Root;
 ```
-And our router.jsx file looks like
+And our router.js file looks like

 ```javascript
 //Past it into the router.js file